eclipse-che/che-docs/src/main/pages/user-management/authentication.md

  Master-to-master requests are performed using **org.eclipse.che.multiuser.keycloak.server.KeycloakHttpJsonRequestFactory** which signs every request with the current subject token obtained from EnvironmentContext.

 #### User Profile
-  Since keycloak may store user user specific information (first/last name, phone number, job title etc), there is special implementation of the ProfileDao which can provide this data to consumers inside Che.
+  Since keycloak may store user specific information (first/last name, phone number, job title etc), there is special implementation of the ProfileDao which can provide this data to consumers inside Che.
 Implementation is read-only, so no create/update operations are possible.
   Class is **org.eclipse.che.multiuser.keycloak.server.dao.KeycloakProfileDao**.